 You can check to see if you're registered using this tool from Vote.org.

 In most states (and DC) you can register online to vote.

 Make a plan for election day

-Find out where your local polling place is (you can enter your address here), arrange childcare if necessary, and make sure you bring your ID because two-thirds of states either require or can request that you provide some.
+Find out where your local polling place is (you can enter your address here), arrange childcare if necessary, grab a mask and make sure you bring your ID because two-thirds of states either require or can request that you provide some.

-It's crazy to think that we, as women, have only had the privilege of voting for 98 years.
+It's wild to think that we, as women, have only had the privilege of voting for 100 years.
 That's how long it's been since the 19th amendment gave America's women the right to participate in democracy.
 We have the right.
 Now we have to exercise it.